Iranian bank plans UK claim as pressure to ease sanctions rises

-Bank Mellat will demand at least 500 million pounds in a filing at Britain's Commercial Court on February 7, after the Supreme Court ruled last year that the government was wrong to slap sanctions on it, said the lawyer, Sarosh Zaiwalla.
+Bank Mellat will demand at least 500 million pounds ($820 million) in a filing at Britain's Commercial Court on Feb.
+7, after the Supreme Court ruled last year that the government was wrong to slap sanctions on it, said the lawyer, Sarosh Zaiwalla.

 It is the first time that an Iranian plaintiff against sanctions in Europe has reached the stage of claiming damages after a top court found in its favour, he said.